cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

 ### Blind Issuance

-The Signer generate a signature from a secret key (SK), the commitment with proof, the signer_nym_entropy and optionally over a `header` and vector of `messages` using the BlindSignWithNym procedure shown below.
+The Signer generate a signature from a secret key (SK), the commitment with proof, the length_nym_vector, the signer_nym_entropy and optionally over a `header` and vector of `messages` using the BlindSignWithNym procedure shown below.
+The length of the nym vector parameter MUST be furnished by the prover along with the commitment with proof.
+See the security considerations section for the need for this parameter.

 Typically the signer_nym_entropy will be a fresh random scalar, however in the case of "reissue" of a signature for a prover who wants to keep their same pseudonymous identity this value can be reused for the same prover if desired.

 ```
-BlindSignWithNym(SK, PK, commitment_with_proof, signer_nym_entropy,
+BlindSignWithNym(SK, PK, commitment_with_proof, length_nym_vector,
-                  header, messages)
+                 signer_nym_entropy, header, messages)

 Inputs: